 A recent Fresh Air episode called “Paying Till It Hurts” discusses the real reasons health care costs so much in the United States.
 There’s no one answer – the problem is complex.
 But one thing I can say for certain: Medical malpractice is not the villain here.

 Darrell Castle is a Memphis medical malpractice lawyer.
+A good medical malpractice lawyer Memphis, TN trusts, like the attorneys at Darrell Castle & Associates, will fight for patients and their families to get compensation.
 If you have questions about a medical malpractice case, contact him today to discuss your situation for free.